 The design of the Emulation circuit utilizes modern CAD tools.
 Development of transistor models and cell libraries is done for every Emulation technology.
 This information is used in the circuit design flow to guarantee best performance over process, voltage and temperature corners.
-In addition SPICE and Logic simulations, together with available original part data, are used to check timing and centering current/voltage matching to ensure conformance with the required electrical and delay parameters.
-An electronic schematic and/or VHDL (VHDL or Verilog) model is created and validated based on the functional verification developed during reverse engineering.
+In addition, SPICE and Logic simulations, together with available original part data, are used to check timing and centering current/voltage matching to ensure conformance with the required electrical and delay parameters.
+An electronic schematic and/or HDL (VHDL or Verilog) model is created and validated based on the functional verification developed during reverse engineering.
 After the circuit design is completed the physical interconnection is laid out and verified.

 Our in-house design center works closely with our Trusted foundry and using advanced TCAD tools to analyze the fabrication process, enables the unique capability for SRI to meet our customers’ requirements.
 Our digital design capability covers a range of technologies (CMOS, BiCMOS, Bipolar) and feature sizes, from 3.0 µm down to 0.35 µm.
 Our current development thrust is to add a High Voltage Analog capability.